Why should my business sponsor BlueTubes?

 My condominium association would like to get a BlueTube for our beach crossover.
 Is this possible?

 It sure is.
-We need permission from the condominium association to put up a BlueTube, and the BlueTube will need a sponsor.
-Contact us.
-We can help.
+You need permission from the condominium association to put up a BlueTube, and the BlueTube will need a sponsor.
+Contact us if you need help.

 I am a high school student and need community service hours.
 Can I earn hours by adopting BlueTubes and keeping them filled with bags?